Guardianship Attorney Columbus Ohio

 Guiding Clients through the Legal Process

 While most children are under the legal care and custody of their parents, there are situations that require a legal guardian to look after the best interests of a child.
-If you need legal advice or representation for an issue involving guardianship, call the Law Offices of William L. Geary.
-Our guardianship attorneys in Columbus have more than two decades of experience representing clients exclusively in the area of family law.
+If you need legal advice or representation for an issue involving domestic or juvenile guardianship, call the Law Offices of William L. Geary.
+Our guardianship attorneys in Columbus are court approved “Guardian ad Litem” for domestic and juvenile cases and have more than two decades of experience representing clients exclusively in the area of family law.

 Types of Guardianship